hannobraun/caterpillar/README.md

 Caterpillar is a **programming language** with a dual goal:

-- Create an **immediate connection to the code** you're writing with **interactive programming**.
+- Create an **immediate connection to the code** you're writing, using **interactive programming**.
 - Bring this experience to many places: browsers, servers, desktops, phones, watches, microcontrollers; CPUs and GPUs.